DHTMLX/docs-suite/docs/grid/configuration.md

 Data
 ---------

 You can specify data for your grid before initialization via the [data](grid/api/grid_data_config.md) configuration property.
 There are also API methods for loading data into grid on the fly.
-Check the details in the article grid/data_loading.md.
+Check the details in the [](grid/data_loading.md) article.

 ~~~js
 var grid = new dhx.Grid("grid_container", {